paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-053-authorities-relating-to-the-regulation-of-foreign-missions.md

 Amendment by Pub.
 L. 100–204 effective 30 days after Dec.
 22, 1987, see section 173(b) of Pub.
 L. 100–204, set out as a note under [section 2707 of this title](./chapter-038-department-of-state.md#section-2707).

 #### Effective Date of 1984 Amendment
 Pub.
-L. 98–618, title VI, § 601(d), Nov.
+L. 98–618, title VI, § 601(e), formerly § 601(d), Nov.
 8, 1984, 98 Stat.
-3303, provided that: “The amendments made by subsection (c) [amending this section] shall apply only with respect to any appointment of a Director or Deputy Director of the Office of Foreign Missions, as the case may be, after the date of the enactment of this section [Nov.
+3303, as renumbered and amended by Pub.
+L. 119–60, div.
+F, title LXVII, § 6712(2), (4), Dec.
+18, 2025, 139 Stat.
+1649, provided that: “The amendments made by subsection (d) [amending this section] shall apply only with respect to any appointment of a Director or Deputy Director of the Office of Foreign Missions, as the case may be, after the date of the enactment of this section [Nov.
 8, 1984].”

 #### Effective Date of 1983 Amendment
 Pub.
 L. 98–164, title VI, § 604(c), Nov.
 22, 1983, 97 Stat.
 1044, provided that: “The amendments made by this section [amending this section] shall apply with respect to any Director of the Office of Foreign Missions, and to any Deputy Director of the Office of Foreign Missions, appointed after the date of enactment of this Act [Nov.
 22, 1983].”